 Bridge management information shall be transferred between the SMF and UPF in a Bridge Management Information Container (BMIC).

-The SMF and UPF may send a PMIC or a BMIC using PFCP session related procedures of any PFCP session associated with the 5GS TSN bridge.
+The SMF and UPF may send a PMIC or a BMIC using PFCP session related procedures of any PFCP session associated with the 5GS bridge.

 The SMF may provide NW-TT related BMIC and/or PMIC(s) to the UPF by sending a PFCP Session Modification Request to the UPF including the TSC Management Information IE.